ermongroup/cs228-notes/inference/map/index.md

 Together, these constraints along with the MAP objective yield an integer linear program, whose solution equals the MAP assignment.
 This ILP is still NP-hard, but we have an easy way to transform this into an (easy to solve) LP via relaxation.
 This is the essence of the linear programming approach to MAP inference.

 In general, this method will only give approximate solutions.
-An important special case are tree-structured graphs, in which the relaxation is guaranteed to always return integer solutions, which are in turn optimal{% include sidenote.html id="note-tree" note="See e.g. the textbook of Koller and Friedman for a proof and a more detailed discussion." %}.
+An important special case are tree-structured graphs, in which the relaxation is guaranteed to always return integer solutions, which are in turn optimal{% include sidenote.html id="note-tree" note="See e.g., the textbook of Koller and Friedman for a proof and a more detailed discussion." %}.

 ## Dual decomposition